 Sometime around 1998 or so, the nearby Kings Dominion theme park opened a “James Bond: License to Thrill” ride, and my “press” status from the MKKBB website let me attend the celebration.
 There had been rumors early on that Roger would attend, which would have put me over the moon.
 As it was, I had the great pleasure of visiting and eating lunch with “Q” himself, Desmond Llewelyn, which was beyond awesome.
-I listened raptly as he traded memories with stuntman BJ Worth of the films they’d both worked on.
-(I still remember hims saying, “The Spy THAT Loved Me.”)
 Since he’d starred with five consecutive 007’s, that meant there were now just two degrees of separation between me and Roger Moore.
 Alas, that was as close as I would get.

 More recently, Sir Roger made himself available for Question and Answer sessions on his website, and naturally I sent in questions.
 On two occasions, he answered them, and it made my day to read “Hello, David” from the man himself.
-He was also the only movie star I ever requested an autograph from, and thankfully his assistant Gareth Owen passed it along even though I’d addressed it to his predecessor Doris Spriggs.
-Getting back that envelope with a return address of Pinewood Studios — where all the magic happened! — was a thrill, and I cherish the photo (inscribed “Good luck, David! – Roger Moore”)
+He was also the only movie star to whom I ever mailed an autograph request.
+Getting back that envelope with a return address of Pinewood Studios — where all the magic happened! — was a thrill, and I still cherish the photo (inscribed “Good luck, David! – Roger Moore”)

-This has turned out to be a long post, but like I said Roger meant a lot to me, even at a distance.
+This has turned out to be a ridiculously long post, but like I said Roger meant a lot to me, even at a distance.
 I’m fast running out of childhood heroes and Roger was at the top of the list.
-After a few of my heroes let me down one way or another, I took to saying it doesn’t really matter what a person’s like when they’re not on stage or in front of the camera; it’s the music they make, the words they write, the performances they deliver that matter, because who are we to judge?
-But when I’m honest with myself, of course it matters what a person’s like, and I was glad to have a hero who only ever went up in my estimation, never down.
+Given the shenanigans most celebrities are prone to, it was great to have a hero who only ever went up in my estimation, never down.

 In closing, I like to remember Roger in a scene from Vendetta for the Saint, one of the best stories from the series and one of two adapted for theatrical release.
-Near the middle of the film, Simon Templar is talking to an old and dying mafia don, who orders the Saint’s execution from his deathbed.
-As our hero is jostled out of the room by enforcers, the Don says, “Goodbye, Simon Templar.
+Near the middle of the film, Simon Templar is being manhandled by mob enforcers at the behest of a dying Mafia don, who’s just ordered his execution.
+The expiring villain says, “Goodbye, Simon Templar.
 We will never meet again.”
 “I know,” answers Simon, glancing heavenward with a wry smile.
 “I’m going that way.”